Acupuncture effective on many points

 Acupuncture for anxiety

-The evidence included a systematic review from 2016 with more than 400 randomized patients that showed the effects of acupuncture for the treatment of anxiety have been significant compared to conventional treatments [6].
-The largest of these studies, which included 120 randomized patients, showed that acupuncture had a large effect on reducing anxiety and depression compared to conventional treatments such as pharmacological approach and psychotherapy, with more than twice the reduction of symptoms [7].
+The evidence included a 2016 systematic review with over 400 randomized patients that showed the effects of acupuncture for treating anxiety have been significant compared to conventional treatments [6].
+The largest of these studies, which included 120 randomized patients, demonstrated that acupuncture had a significant effect on reducing anxiety and depression compared to conventional treatments such as pharmacological approaches and psychotherapy, with more than a two-fold reduction in symptoms [7].

 A more recent systematic review published in 2018 showed that all 13 included studies reported a decrease in anxiety for their treatment group compared to the control groups.
 Three of these studies used pharmaceuticals as a control study [8].

 The autonomic nervous system (ANS), consisting of the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS), regulates the internal conditions necessary for existence (homeostasis) [8].
-Information is received from the body and the external environment, and then responded to by either the SNS, which emits stimulating signals, or the PNS, which emits signals for relaxation.
-These signals direct the body to respond in various ways, such as increasing heart rate and contractile force, or by lowering blood pressure and slowing heart rate [9].
+Information is received from the body and the external environment, and then either the SNS, which emits stimulating signals, or the PNS, which emits signals for relaxation, responds.
+These signals direct the body to react in various ways, such as increasing heart rate and contractile force, or by lowering blood pressure and slowing heart rate [9].
 It is interesting to note that studies show that acupuncture has an effect on both the SNS and the PNS, as some other examples below demonstrate.

 All these acupuncture mechanisms have a direct effect on reducing anxiety.